Niun kaso di Covid-19 a bini aserka.

 Er zijn geen nieuwe positieve gevallen van Covid-19 bijgekomen.

-Op 11 oktober 2020 zijn er 38 actieve gevallen van Covid-19 op Bonaire.
-91 personen zijn hersteld en 2 personen zijn opgenomen in het ziekenhuis.
-De positief geteste mensen zijn geïnformeerd en in isolatie.
+Op 15 oktober 2020 zijn er 12 actieve gevallen van Covid-19 op Bonaire.
+116 personen zijn hersteld en 2 personen zijn opgenomen in het ziekenhuis.

 #PreveníCorona #coronaBonaire #coronaBoneiru